christophschubert/christophschubert.github.io/wls.md

 	> It's not what you preach, it's what you tolerate.

 - started to read "The Enterprise Big Data Lake"
-- 1.5 hours of client's work: improved JavaDoc and added test cases.
+- client's work: improved JavaDoc and added test cases (1.5h).

 ## August 23rd, 2019